 - An Analyzer's response to the gas it is designed to measure is an electronic signal.
-Calibration Gas provides reference points for the detector output, and allows us to give assign the output concentration values in terms of ppm or %. - The accuracy of an analyzer's output signal is entirely attributed to the concept that the Calibration Gas Concentration value is true. - Daily Calibration Checks are required to verify that the analyzer is providing true values. - Therefore, the method of delivering, timing and sequencing of the calibration gases is one of the most important aspects of an automated CEMS.
+Calibration Gas provides reference points for the detector output, and allows us to give assign the output concentration values in terms of ppm or %. - The accuracy of an analyzer's output signal is entirely attributed to the concept that the Calibration Gas Concentration value is certified. - Daily Calibration Checks are required to verify that the analyzer is providing certified values as per the QAQC. - Therefore, the method of delivering, timing and sequencing of the calibration gases is one of the most important aspects of an automated CEMS.